 LGBTQQI youth can be at greater risk of sexual violence than their peers.
-Youth who are identified by their peers, and even adults, as "different," based on actual or perceived gender identify or sexual orientation, are often targeted by those who seek to "punish," "fix," or even kill them.
+Youth who are identified by their peers, and even adults, as "different," based on gender identity or sexual orientation, are often targeted by those who seek to "punish," "fix," or even kill them.
+59.6% of LGBTQ students were sexually harassed (e.g., unwanted touching or sexual remarks) in the past year at school (Kosciw, et al, 2016).

 Sadly, LGBTQQI youth are frequently kicked out of their homes or run away from unsupportive and/or abusive family situations.
-These youth find themselves homeless, living on the streets, in
+These youth find themselves homeless, living on the streets, in shelters, or in the homes of others.
+This adds to their vulnerability and, in some cases, can lead to entry into sex work, either by choice or force, further increasing the individual's risk for sexual and physical violence.